micro-manager/micro-manager.github.io/_pages/Personal_computer_setup.md

 -   Power saver
 -   High performance

-{% include Note text="The <code>High performance</code> plan actually does not disable all power saving features." %}
+{% include notice icon="info" content="The <code>High performance</code> plan actually does not disable all power saving features." %}

 Click on "Create a Power Plan", select the "High performance" plan as the one closest to your new plan and call it something like "My high